Install using the Arduino IDE

 Then click on the “CommandStation-EX” sketch folder to open it.
 Scroll down to the “CommandStation-EX.ino” file (It should have the round, blue Arduino logo on it) and open that file.
 We also provide example .ino files for those advanced users who want to use optional features like the “User Command Override” feature, high current motor boards, etc. But for now, and for most users, this will be all you need.

-If you are using a different motor shield or motor controller board, or if you wish to connect your CS to your home network instead of having a separate access point, follow the instructions in the
+If you are using a different motor driver (shield or board), or if you wish to connect your Command Station to your home network instead of having a separate access point, follow the instructions in the

 If you want to take a look at this file or make a simple change, just open the file and take a look.
 You should see many files open in tabs at the top of the IDE window.
 Find the down facing triangle near the upper right of the window and click on it to open the entire list of files.
 Scroll down to near the bottom and click on the “config.h” file you renamed in the previous step to open it in the editing window.
 If you are sure of your changes, make sure to click on “File -> Save” from the top menu to save them.